 Both options have their share of pros and cons, but one major advantage of display advertising is the ability to set highly specific, effective, and accurate audience targeting parameters.

 What’s more, display ads are practically omnipresent on the web.
-These ads appear on over 2 million websites within the Google Display Network – which, according to Google, comprises 90% of the entire internet population – and generate over 180 million impressions each month as a result.
+These ads appear on over 2 million websites within the Google Display Network – which, according to Google, comprises over 90% of the entire internet population – and generate over 180 million impressions each month as a result.

 With such an expansive reach, display can be a winning addition to your higher education paid advertising strategy.